Neural Task Synthesis for Visual Programming: Introduction

 \section{Introduction}

-Recent advances in generative AI have demonstrated impressive performance in a variety of domains, including visual art and music creation~\cite{DBLP:conf/aaai/DongHYY18,DBLP:books/sp/BriotHP20,DBLP:conf/chi/SuhYTC21, DBLP:conf/icml/RameshPGGVRCS21,DBLP:conf/cvpr/RombachBLEO22}, medicinal chemistry synthesis~\cite{schneider2020rethinking,walters2020medicalchemistry,tong2021generative,gao2020synthesizability}, and AI-enhanced programming~\cite{DBLP:journals/corr/abs-2107-03374,DBLP:conf/emnlp/FengGTDFGS0LJZ20}.
-These successes are, in part, driven by advanced capabilities of deep generative models, such as Stable Diffusion~\cite{DBLP:conf/cvpr/RombachBLEO22}, chatGPT~\cite{ChatGPT}, and GPT-4~\cite{GPT4}.
-These advancements also hold great promise in enhancing education, for instance, by generating personalized content and new practice tasks for students allowing them to master required concepts~\cite{DBLP:conf/icer/SarsaDH022,tate2023educational,baidoo2023education,LIM2023100790}.
+Recent advances in generative AI have demonstrated impressive performance in a variety of domains, including visual art and music creation~\citep{DBLP:conf/aaai/DongHYY18,DBLP:books/sp/BriotHP20,DBLP:conf/chi/SuhYTC21, DBLP:conf/icml/RameshPGGVRCS21,DBLP:conf/cvpr/RombachBLEO22}, medicinal chemistry synthesis~\citep{schneider2020rethinking,walters2020medicalchemistry,tong2021generative,gao2020synthesizability}, and AI-enhanced programming~\citep{DBLP:conf/ace/Finnie-AnsleyDB22,DBLP:conf/sigcse/0001HSRDPB23,DBLP:journals/corr/abs-2107-03374,DBLP:conf/emnlp/FengGTDFGS0LJZ20,edm23-PyFiXV}.
+These successes are, in part, driven by advanced capabilities of deep generative models, such as Stable Diffusion~\citep{DBLP:conf/cvpr/RombachBLEO22}, ChatGPT~\citep{ChatGPT}, and GPT-4~\citep{GPT4}.
+These advancements also hold great promise in enhancing education, for instance, by generating personalized content and new practice tasks for students allowing them to master required concepts~\citep{DBLP:conf/icer/SarsaDH022,tate2023educational,baidoo2023education,LIM2023100790,DBLP:journals/corr/abs-2306-17156}.

-\looseness-1In this paper, we explore the role of generative AI in visual programming domains used for introductory programming education.
-Popular domains, such as Scratch~\cite{DBLP:journals/cacm/ResnickMMREBMRSSK09}, \emph{Hour of Code:Maze Challenge} by Code.org (\hocType)~\cite{hourofcode_maze,codeorg}, and \karelType{}~\cite{pattis1995karel}, have become an integral part of introductory computer science education and are used by millions of students, including children and K-12 students~\cite{codeorg,DBLP:conf/aaai/WuMGP19,Price2017PositionPB}.
-In existing visual programming platforms, programming tasks are hand-curated by tutors and the available set of tasks is typically very limited, posing a major hurdle for novices in mastering the missing concepts~\cite{DBLP:conf/sigcse/ZhiPMMBC19,DBLP:conf/nips/AhmedCEFGRS20}.
-To this end, we seek to design generative models that can automatically synthesize visual programming tasks for a given specification (e.g., see Figures~\ref{fig.illustration_hoc.spec}~and~\ref{fig.illustration_karel.spec}).
+In this paper, we explore the role of generative AI in visual programming domains used for introductory programming.
+Popular domains, such as Scratch~\citep{DBLP:journals/cacm/ResnickMMREBMRSSK09}, \emph{Hour of Code:Maze Challenge} by Code.org (\hocType)~\citep{hourofcode_maze,codeorg}, and \karelType{}~\citep{pattis1995karel}, have become an integral part of introductory computer science education and are used by millions of students~\citep{codeorg,DBLP:conf/aaai/WuMGP19,Price2017PositionPB}.
+In existing visual programming platforms, programming tasks are hand-curated by tutors and the available set of tasks is typically very limited, posing a major hurdle for novices in mastering the missing concepts~\citep{DBLP:conf/sigcse/ZhiPMMBC19,DBLP:conf/nips/AhmedCEFGRS20}.
+To this end, we seek to design generative models that can automatically synthesize visual programming tasks for a given specification (see Figure~\ref{fig.framework}).